christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Description**

-:   The fully qualified name of a class implementing the abstract class `java.time.Clock` for use in the Key Manager
+:   An expression of the type `java.time.Clock` for use in the Key Manager module.
-    module.
-    Select `-` to use the system clock.
+    Enter `-` to use the system clock.

     &nbsp;